-For many individuals, living with an Emotional Support Animal is vital for their general well-being.
-If you live in your own home, owning an emotional support animal likely poses no issues whatsoever.
-However, if you are a renter, having an emotional support pet immediately becomes more complicated.
+However, having an emotional support pet, like an emotional support dog (ESD), immediately becomes more complicated if you are a renter.
 For one, if you are living in a building with a no-pet policy, then you need to be able to provide your landlord with legal documentation proving that your ESA is no ordinary pet, in the form of an ESA Letter for Housing.

-Thankfully, under the laws of the Fair Housing Act (FHA), landlords cannot legally deny emotional support pet owners reasonable accommodation, as they cannot deny housing to a person with any sort of mental or physical disability.
+Thankfully, under the Fair Housing Act (FHA) laws, landlords cannot legally deny emotional support to pet owners reasonable accommodation, as they cannot deny housing to a person with any mental or physical disability.

 What is an Emotional Support Animal?

 Unlike service animals, emotional support animals do not have special training to perform tasks that assist people with disabilities.
-While the most common form of emotional support pets are emotional support dogs, an emotional support animal does not have to be a dog.
+While the most common form of emotional support for pets is emotional support dogs, an emotional support animal does not have to be a dog.
 Other common types of emotional support animals include cats, hamsters, reptiles, and in some cases, horses.

 Fair Housing Act